slowproj/slowdash/docs/ControlsScript.md

 from slowpy.control import ControlSystem ctrl = ControlSystem()

-# make a control node for a SCIP command of "MEAS:V0" on a device at 182.168.1.32
+# make a control node for a SCIP command of "MEAS:V0" on a device at 182.168.1.43
 V0 = ctrl.ethernet(host='192.168.1.43', port=17674).scpi('MEAS:V0', set_format='V0 {};*OPC?')

 # write a value to the control node: this will issue a SCPI command "V0 10;*OPC?"
 V0.set(10)

 while True:
-  # read a value from the control node, with a SCPI command "MEAS:V"
+  # read a value from the control node, with a SCPI command "MEAS:V?"
   value = V0.get()
   ...
 ```